kevbuh/froog/docs/README.md

 my_tensor = Tensor(np.array([1,2,3]))
 ```

-### Built with NumPy
-Notice that we had to import NumPy.
-FROG is built with NumPy, which allows for general matrix operations.
-If you want to create a Tensor manually make sure that it is a Numpy array!
+notice how we had to import numpy. if you want to create a Tensor manually make sure that it is a Numpy array!

 ### Actually creating something

-Okay cool, so now you know that FROG's main datatype is a Tensor and uses NumPy in the background.
+Okay cool, so now you know that frog's main datatype is a Tensor and uses NumPy in the background.
 How do I actually build something?

 We wanted to make it as simple as possible for you to do so.